Lightspeed Retail for chip cards

-If you’ve been following recent retail news, then you’re probably aware of the big change to the world of payments technology - the shift towards a more secure standard for credit cards, EMV.
-This means that as of October 1, 2015, any retailer who hasn’t upgraded their payment devices to support EMV technology will be held liable for fraudulent charges made in their store on EMV-compliant cards (also known as “chip cards”).
+As of October 1, 2015, any retailer who hasn’t upgraded their payment devices to support EMV technology will be held liable for fraudulent charges made in their store on EMV-compliant cards (also known as “chip cards”).

 In order to ensure that your store is protected, Lightspeed Retail supports both EMV and NFC-based payments, including Apple Pay, Samsung Pay, and Android Pay.

-Your transition should be simple and secure, just like EMV.
-We’ve outlined next steps to ensure you’ll be ahead of the game and ready to accept EMV payments for the October 1, 2015 deadline.
+For a smooth transition, follow these next steps to ensure you’ll be ahead of the game and ready to accept EMV payments for the October 1, 2015 deadline.

-I’m currently using Cayan as a processor or gateway
+I’m currently using Cayan as a processor or gateway.

 Cayan's Genius terminal will be officially supported as an integrated payment terminal for EMV and NFC-based payments (Apple Pay, Android Pay, and Samsung Pay) for Lightspeed Retail.

-If you don’t yet have a Genius terminal, please reach out to your Cayan representative at 1-855-276-1566 or by sending an email to EMV@cayan.com
+If you don’t yet have a Genius terminal, please reach out to your Cayan representative at 1-855-276-1566 or by sending an email to [email protected].

 Please note that due to certification requirements on the part of Visa and Mastercard, certain updates may apply to your Cayan Genius device prior to October in order to run EMV transactions successfully.

-I’m using Element or Mercury
+I’m using Element or Mercury.

-If your processor is Element or Mercury we will have an integrated EMV solution by the end of the year.
-In the meantime, we recommend that you contact them today to upgrade to their EMV-ready hardware to immediately begin to processing non-integrated magnetic stripe, Apple Pay/NFC, and PIN debit payments.
+If your processor is Element or Mercury, we will have an integrated EMV solution by the end of the year.
+In the meantime, we recommend that you contact them today to upgrade to their EMV-ready hardware to immediately begin processing non-integrated magnetic stripe, Apple Pay/NFC, and PIN debit payments.
 If you purchase EMV-ready terminals now, Mercury may cover your losses associated with the EMV switchover.

 If you want to learn more about our offering with Mercury and Element, you can reach them here.

-I’m not using integrated payments
+I’m not using integrated payments.